 We consider the case where the preference relation is chosen to be the utility allocated to the player in a coalition, then $\pi_i(S) = \phi_i^S$ where $\phi_i^S$ refers to the utility received by player $i$ in coalition $S$.

-In the case of transferable utility games (TU games) we are considering in this paper, the utility of a group can be tranfered among users in any way. thus, an utility allocation is set relatively efficient if for each coalition $S$, the sum of individual utilities is equal to the coalition utility: $\sum_{i \in S} \phi_i^S = u(S), \forall S\subseteq N$.
+In the case of transferable utility games (TU games), as we are considering in this paper, the utility of a group can be transfered among users in any way.
+Thus, an utility allocation is said relatively efficient if for each coalition $S$, the sum of individual utilities is equal to the coalition utility: $\sum_{i \in S} \phi_i^S = u(S), \forall S\subseteq N$.

 Now, if the preferences of a player are \emph{additively separable}, the preference can be even stated with a function characterizing how a player prefers another player in each coalition.
 This means that the player's preference for a coalition is based on individual preferences.
-This can be formalized as follows: \begin{definition} The preferences of a player are said to be additively separable if there exists a function $v_i:N \rightarrow \Re$ s.t. $\forall S,T\subseteq N$
+This can be formalized as follows: \begin{definition} The preferences of a player are said to be \textbf{additively separable} if there exists a function $v_i:N \rightarrow \Re$ s.t. $\forall S,T\subseteq N$